 - 22-gear gravel bike equipped with bag, repair kit and lock

-- Children bikes/child transporters are also available upon request
+- Children bikes/child transporters and helmets are also available upon request